KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/01-Extract-Free-Sulfhydryl-Group-and-Soluble-Protein-(003).md

 teaching: 30 mins
 exercises: 30 mins
 questions:
-- "How to preparing standard curves for determining free sulfhydryl concentration?"
+- "How to prepare standard curves for determining free sulfhydryl concentration?"
-- "How to preparing standard curves for determining soluble protein concentration?"
+- "How to prepare standard curves for determining soluble protein concentration?"
 objectives:
-- ""
+- "Learn the process of preparing standard curves for determining free sulfhydryl concentration and soluble protein concentration"
 keypoints:
-- "Always label the reagent solution"
+- "Always remember to label your reagent"
 ---

 ## 1. Preparing Standard Curves for Determining Free Sulfhydryl (SH) Concentration